The Raid (2011 film): Plot

 After fighting a group of assassins, Rama and Bowo locate Gofar's apartment, and Gofar reluctantly hides the officers inside.
-Gangs wielding machetes search the apartment but fail to find them.
+The gangs, wielding machetes, search the apartment, but cannot find them.
 After tending to Bowo's wounds, Rama leaves to search for Jaka's group.
 Rama encounters the machete gang and defeats them in a long fight, tackling their leader through a window and plummeting onto a fire escape below.
-On the sixth floor, he finds Andi, who has murdered two of Tama's men.
-Andi is revealed to be his estranged brother, whom Rama signed up for the mission to search for, at the urging of their father.
-Rama refuses to leave the building without his comrades, and Andi refuses to abandon his criminal life.
+On the sixth floor, Rama finds Andi, who has murdered two of Tama's men.
+Andi is revealed to be Rama's estranged brother.
+Rama actually signed up for the mission to search for Andi, at the urging of their father.
+Rama refuses to leave the building without his comrades and Andi refuses to abandon his criminal life.
 Rama parts ways with his brother to search for his surviving colleagues.

 Mad Dog discovers Jaka and his group on the fourth floor.
-Wahyu runs off, and Jaka instructs Dagu to protect him.
-Mad Dog challenges Jaka to hand-to-hand combat; he ultimately gains the upper hand and kills Jaka, by breaking his neck.
-Mad Dog then meets up with Andi to report back to Tama.
+Wahyu runs off and Jaka instructs Dagu to protect him.
+Mad Dog challenges Jaka to hand-to-hand combat.
+Mad Dog ultimately gains the upper hand and kills Jaka by breaking his neck.
+He then meets with Andi to report back to Tama.
 Tama, having learned of Andi's treachery through his surveillance cameras, attacks and incapacitates Andi.
-Rama regroups with Dagu and Wahyu, and they head for Tama on the 15th floor, fighting through a narcotics lab along the way.
+Rama regroups with Dagu and Wahyu and they head for Tama on the 15th floor, fighting through a narcotics lab along the way.
 Rama separates from Dagu and Wahyu when he discovers Mad Dog torturing Andi.
-Mad Dog lets Rama free Andi and fights them both.
-After a long and brutal fight, Mad Dog is ultimately killed by Rama and Andi.
+Mad Dog lets Rama free Andi and fights them.
+After a brutal fight, Rama and Andi kill Mad Dog.

-Meanwhile, Wahyu and Dagu confront Tama.
-Wahyu kills Dagu before taking Tama hostage.
-Tama taunts Wahyu by revealing that he knew they were going to raid the building, that Wahyu was set up by his corrupt superior Reza, and that he will be killed regardless.
-A panicked and desperate Wahyu kills Tama and then attempts suicide, only to find he is out of ammunition.
-Andi uses his influence to allow Rama to leave with the injured Bowo and a detained Wahyu.
-Andi also hands over blackmail recordings Tama made of the corrupt officials he dealt with, telling him to contact Officer Bunawar.
-Rama asks Andi to come home, but Andi refuses and asserts that he can protect Rama inside this criminal underworld, but that Rama cannot do the same for him on the outside.
+Meanwhile, Wahyu and Dagu confront Tama and Wahyu kills Dagu before taking Tama hostage.
+Tama taunts Wahyu by revealing that he knew they were going to raid the building.
+Wahyu was set up by his corrupt superior Reza and that he will be killed regardless of whether he escapes.
+A panicked and desperate Wahyu kills Tama and attempts suicide, only to find he is out of bullets.
+Andi uses his influence to allow Rama to leave with Bowo and Wahyu.
+Andi also hands over blackmail recordings Tama made with the corrupt officials, telling him to contact Bunawar.
+Rama asks Andi to come home, but Andi refuses and asserts that he can protect Rama in the underworld, but Rama cannot do the same for him on the outside.
 As Rama, Bowo and Wahyu leave, Andi turns around and walks back to the apartment block, smiling for the first time.